KennyPeanuts/sediment_priming/lab_notebook/analysis/CN_analysis.md

 * Modified:

   * 22 Feb 2018 - KF - added test of the change in percent C and N
+  * 17 April 2019 - KF - re-analyzed the significance of C and N percent changes by location using the difference between the top and the sediment leaves and then tested if mean == 0 with a t-test.
+Made new plots.

 ### Description